9 Ways to Save Money in 2019

 Bitcoin and other cryptocurrencies might be able to make you a fortune overnight, but they might bankrupt you the next.
 If your goal is to safely, incrementally increase your savings, then Bitcoin probably just isn’t a fit.

 If you’re still interested, at least make sure you’re educated about Bitcoin and cryptocurrencies.
-You can start by watching Town break down the subject in greater detail here.

 4. Create a travel fund.